seldonian-framework/Tutorials/_tutorials/decision_trees.md

 </p>

 <p>
-    <b>Note 1:</b> The SDTree model discussed in this tutorial is only designed for <b>binary classification</b> problems.
-With some modification, it could be used for regression and multi-class classification problems, though that is beyond the scope of this tutorial.
+    <b>Note 1:</b> The models discussed in this tutorial are only designed for <b>binary classification</b> problems.
+With some modification, they could be used for regression and multi-class classification problems.
 </p>

 <p>
-    <b>Note 2:</b> While the approach is agnostic to the algorithm or library used to build the initial decision tree, in practice we use scikit-learn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html">DecisionTreeClassifier</a>, which implements a variation on the CART algorithm.
-In order to use other libraries for building the tree, one would need to add some code to the toolkit (see the section <a href="#model_desc">How does the SDTree model work?</a> below for details).
+    <b>Note 2:</b> While the approach in this tutorial is agnostic to the algorithm or library used to build the initial decision tree, in practice we use scikit-learn, which implements a variation on the CART algorithm to build its trees.
+In order to use other libraries for building the initial tree model, a small amount of plug-in code is required to make the model compatible the toolkit (see the section <a href="#model_desc">How does the SDTree model work?</a> below for details).
 If this is something you would find valuable, please open an <a href="https://github.com/seldonian-toolkit/Engine/issues">issue</a> or submit a <a href="https://github.com/seldonian-toolkit/Engine/pulls">pull request</a>.
 </p>